anushka822/Machine-Learning-Projects/Pandas-Seaborn-Basics/README.md

-# CSE 142 Assignment: Naive Bayes and Data Analysis
+# CSE 142 Assignment: Basics of ML

 This project contains a CSE 142 assignment designed to introduce the basics of **pandas**, **Seaborn**, and the mathematical foundations of **Naive Bayes**.
 The assignment focuses on exploring datasets, performing simple data analysis, and understanding probabilistic classification.